leezx/GBSI/README.md

 # module-based subtype identification and clustering of single-cell RNA-seq data
 title of paper: Clustering and trajectory inference of single-cell RNA-seq data by marker-based subgroup identification method

-example1: Visualization and analysis of single-cell RNA-seq data by kernel-based similarity learning

 # Step1: kinds of marker group for clustering

 ## marker1: ideal situation